Holiday Hours Notice

 Time is critical when it comes to stroke care.
 If you’re experiencing stroke symptoms, take immediate action and get to the emergency room.
 Catholic Health’s four designated stroke centers are devoted to patient safety and prepared to continue providing the highest quality care during the COVID-19 pandemic.
 Because treating strokes faster in a safe environment is the right way to care.

-Catholic Health Stroke Care Network
+Why Choose the Catholic Health Stroke Care Network

-Catholic Health's Stroke Care Network is close by - circling the region - from Lewiston to South Buffalo, including the region's only Advanced Comprehensive Stroke Center at Mercy Hospital
+Catholic Health’s Stroke Care Network is close by – circling the region – from Lewiston to South Buffalo, including the region’s only Advanced Comprehensive Stroke Center at Mercy Hospital.

-Mercy Hospital of Buffalo is the only hospital in Buffalo certified as an Advanced Comprehensive Stroke Center by the Joint Commission and American Heart Association/American Stroke Association, the highest stroke designation available in the nation.
 At Mercy Hospital of Buffalo, our physicians and staff with specialty training in the treatment of stroke are dedicated to treating the people in our region.
 Our Joint Commission certification as an Advanced Comprehensive Stroke Center means that our patients receive:

 • Improved quality of care